Skip to main content

 How to Approach CRM Properly

-1. Start by defining how people enter the system, how they are qualified, how they move through the lifecycle, who owns each stage, what information is required, and what actions should happen next.
+Define how people enter the system, how they are qualified, how they move through the lifecycle, who owns each stage, what information is required, and what actions should happen next.
+CRM should reflect the real customer process, not only the platform’s default settings.

 CRM as Growth Infrastructure